 Speak to your laboratory or if you use the services of a Feed Adviser, ask them to evaluate the report and explain the results.

-Forage can be analysed by wet chemistry techniques in a laboratory and by rapid techniques such as NIRS – Near Infra-Red Spectroscopy which can be used within a laboratory or out on farm.
+Forage can be analysed by wet chemistry techniques in a laboratory and by rapid techniques such as NIRS – Near Infrared Reflectance Spectroscopy which can be used within a laboratory or out on farm.